bobbyg603/is-image-web/readme.md

 # is-image

-> Check if a file path is an image
+> Check if a file path is an image in a browser compatible fashion.

 It just checks the extension.
 Use [`image-type`](https://github.com/sindresorhus/image-type) if you want to check the actual file.